 We're still growing, but what's important to us hasn't changed.
 Sustainability is, and has always been, central to what we do.
 In 2007, we became a founding B Corporation, which established an independent third-party certification of a company's sustainability.
 The Certified B Corporation seal means that a company has undergone and passed a comprehensive screening questionnaire, which evaluates areas including company governance, environmental practices, and impacts on the local community.
 As we maintain our certification as a B Corp we're also driven to continuously evaluate and improve ourselves, while raising awareness of the program.
 To date, more than 2,000 companies have become certified B corps.

 Along with sustainability, supporting creativity and the artist community is extremely important to us.
-Today our assortment has grown from a collection of Dave's trade show finds to a plethora of products handpicked by a full-fledged buying team, who scour the web for the latest in creative design and, just like in our early days, hit the road to bring back treasures from around the country.
+Today our assortment has grown from a collection of Charles's trade show finds to a plethora of products handpicked by a full-fledged buying team, who scour the web for the latest in creative design and, just like in our early days, hit the road to bring back treasures from around the country.
 Thanks to our community of artists and designers, we also discover many unique pieces through online product submissions.
 Additionally, we've grown an in-house product development team, who work hard to create new goods sure to make even seasoned design junkies swoon.